ryanwentzel/ryanlwentzel.com/_prayers/pastoral-prayer-apr-19-2020.md

 Enable us, by the power of your Holy Spirit,
 to offer our prayers to you
 with confidence that your ear is open to us,
-with trust that you are willing and able to answer us
+with trust that you are willing and able to answer us,
 for the glory of your name  and our everlasting good.

 ## Hallowed Be Your Name

 Our Father in heaven,
 we rejoice in the great privilege we have
-to call you our Father
-through Jesus Christ, your Son.
+to call you our Father through Jesus Christ, your Son.

 How amazing is the love you’ve lavished on us
 that we should be called children of God!
 We rejoice that we call upon you
 not merely as individuals,
 but as members of a great family